siavcom/web-ones-technology/README.md

 ## Notes:
   - To use this Framework, you have to restore a initial SQL backup .
-  - If you are a VFP programer, clipper, dbase III or IV, this is the right option for programing in web.
+  - If you are a VFP programer, clipper, dbase III or IV, this is the right option for programing in the web.
   - If you have a question, let me now by mail or skype siavcom@hotmail.com
   - I can help you if  you want to use this framwork.
   - I use linux (ubuntu 21.04) to make this project.